bradpotter/breakpoint/README.txt

 4. Inside your WordPress dashboard, go to Genesis > Theme Settings and configure them to your liking.

 SUPPORT
-The BreakPoint theme is offered without support and is intended for those already knowledgeable with WordPress and the Genesis Framework.
+The BreakPoint theme is offered without support and is intended for users who are knowledgeable with WordPress and the Genesis Framework.